OWASP/owasp.github.io/pages/about.md

 B-9660 Opbrakel
 Belgium
 ```
-## Participation and Membership
-Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/), and [Community Slack Channel](https://owasp.slack.com/).
-We especially encourange diversity in all our initiatives.
-OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
-We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Code of Conduct
 - Perform all professional activities and duties in accordance with all applicable laws and the highest ethical principles;